Garry2k2/Real-estate-price-prediction-with-GUI/README.md

 │   ├── __init__.py
 │   ├── main.py
 │   ├── model
-│   │   └── model_weights.h5
+│   │   └── real_estate_model.pkl
 │   ├── static
 │   └── templates
 ├── config
 │   ├── __init__.py
-├── processing
-│   ├── __init__.py
 ├── data
-│   └── Flickr8k
+│   └── Real estate.csv
 ├── requirements.txt
 ├── README.md
+└── LICENSE
 ```

 ## Model Evaluation
-The model's performance is evaluated using the BLEU (Bilingual Evaluation Understudy) metric, which compares the generated captions with reference captions.
-BLEU scores range from 0.0 (worst) to 1.0 (best), measuring the accuracy of the generated descriptions.
+The model's performance is evaluated using several metrics:

+- **Mean Absolute Error (MAE)**: Measures the average magnitude of prediction errors.
+- **Mean Squared Error (MSE)**: Computes the average squared difference between predicted and actual values.
+- **Root Mean Squared Error (RMSE)**: Measures the standard deviation of prediction errors.

+These metrics provide a clear assessment of how well the model predicts housing prices based on the given dataset.

 ## Performance Analysis
-The performance of the image caption generator was analyzed using both qualitative and quantitative approaches:

-- **Visual Inspection**: Checking the coherence and accuracy of generated captions.
-- **Evaluation Metrics**: BLEU scores provide a quantitative measure of model performance.
-- **Further Improvements**: Suggestions were identified for improving accuracy and model efficiency, including experimenting with different architectures, adjusting hyperparameters, and cleaning the dataset more effectively.
+The analysis of the prediction model involved:

+1. **Visual Inspection**: Data visualization to understand the relationship between key variables and real estate prices.
+2. **Residual Analysis**: Examining prediction errors to identify any bias or patterns.
+3. **Feature Impact**: Studying the influence of each feature (e.g., proximity to MRT stations, age of house) on the predicted price.
+4. **Further Improvements**: Suggestions for enhancing prediction accuracy, such as testing additional algorithms, tuning hyperparameters, or expanding the dataset.

 ## Technologies Used
 - **Python**: Programming Language
-- **TensorFlow & Keras**: Deep Learning Frameworks
-- **OpenCV**: Computer Vision Library
-- **Numpy & Pandas**: Data Manipulation
+- **Pandas & Numpy**: Data Manipulation
+- **Scikit-learn**: Machine Learning Framework
 - **Matplotlib & Seaborn**: Data Visualization
-- **Tkinter**: Graphical User Interface
+- **Pickle**: Model Serialization
-- **Flask**: Web Application Framework
+- **Flask**: Web Application Framework (Optional for Deployment)
-- **Heroku**: Deployment Platform
+- **Heroku**: Deployment Platform (Optional)

 ## Credits
-- **Flickr8k Dataset**: Image dataset used for training and evaluation.
-Available on [Kaggle](https://www.kaggle.com/shadabhussain/flickr8k).
+- **Real Estate Dataset**: The dataset used for training and evaluation.
-- **Pre-trained VGG16 Model**: Used for image feature extraction.
-- **Keras**: For building and training the deep learning model.
+- **Scikit-learn**: Framework for building and evaluating the machine learning model.
-- **Tkinter & PIL**: For GUI development.
+- **Pandas, Numpy, Matplotlib & Seaborn**: Libraries used for data analysis and visualization.